dprint/dprint/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: CLI bug report
-about: Create a report to help us improve
+about: Create a report about the CLI to help us improve
 title: ''
 labels: ''
 assignees: ''